JGYTVevo/BeatsPEBossBar/README.md

 BeatsPE BossBar

 # What does BossBar do?
-Boss bar enables a boss bar ont he certian world thats been set How do i change the colour of the world?
+Boss bar enables a boss bar on the certian world thats been set How do i change the colour of the world?
 Instead of using '§' you need to use '&' For example: &l&cJGYTVevos world instead of §l§cJGYTVevos world